My Political Outlook: Picking Up the Pieces

 That’s the meaning of the right wing phrase “Know what time it is.”
 It means understanding how close to collapse everything in this country and its broader empire really are, and to prepare accordingly.

 So new laws were invented, new regulations enforced, and the culture changed simultaneously from the top down AND the bottom up through levers of power like voting laws, medical ‘expertise,’ revolting school curricula and special rules for special classes.
-Then there is, as ever, your friendly Commie agitators, who would like nothing more than to throw their fellow citizens in gulags or line them up to be shot against a wall.
-That’s your good ol’ astro-turfed Antifa militias that make up much of the ‘Democratic grass roots’ and protestors underneath the sunshines-and-rainbows peace & love Hippie Boomer facade and Zoomer children they hide behind.
+Then there is, as ever, your friendly Commie agitators, who would like nothing more than to throw their fellow citizens in gulags or line them up against a wall.
+That’s your good ol’ astro-turfed Antifa militias that make up much of the ‘Democratic grass roots’ underneath the sunshine-and-rainbows peace and love Hippie Boomer facade and Zoomer children they hide behind.

 Sometimes I'm just happy I am older.

 Let’s get personal.
-I am a Millennial, born around the time the Berlin Wall fell; I was aged 12 when the Two Towers fell.
-Because of the circumstances of my upbringing, age, and various experiences, I now consider myself a repentant Neo-Con and disillusioned Tea Party reformer and further disillusioned twice-Trump-voting Populist.
+I am a Millennial, born around the time the Berlin Wall fell.
+I was aged 12 when the Two Towers fell.
+Because of the circumstances of my upbringing, age, and various experiences, I now consider myself a repentant Neo-Con and disillusioned Tea Party reformer and thrice-Trump-voting populist postliberal.
 As Michael Knowles has often quipped, I’m “somewhere to the right of Genghis Khan.”

 So, what is the imperium or rule for which I long?
-As one raised Evangelical, as a Catholic convert, and as a native of North Texas, a political junkie, local resident of Fort Worth, the 13th largest city in the nation that still retains a conservative culture & voting record?
+As one raised Evangelical, as a Catholic convert, and as a native of North Texas and resident of Fort Worth, the 13th largest city in the nation that still retains a conservative culture and voting record?

 …Okay, I admit the conceit went wrong somewhere.
 The metaphor is a bit lost, but, “Things fall apart; the center cannot hold,” to quote Yeats again.

-There needs to be someone who critiques the fiddling of Nero as Rome burns.
+It could be sociopolitical commentary, or religious treatises, or advocating for a better polity than the collapsing one.
+It could be critiques of today’s pop culture.
+After all, there needs to be someone who criticizes the fiddling of Nero as Rome burns.
 Otherwise, when the fires are out, who will know how best to fiddle, and what music will heal the soul?

-We live in a second global-civil panic, and we will have to make it through it: the people who still believe in God, the people who still believe in law, the people who still believe in the actual Liberal Arts, in literature, poetry, philosophy, etc. - who believe in Goodness, Truth, and Beauty.
+We are living through a global-civil panic, and we will have to make it through it: the people who still believe in God, the people who still believe in law, the people who still believe in the actual Liberal Arts, in literature, poetry, philosophy, etc. - who believe in Goodness, Truth, and Beauty.

-For the fireman protagonist, the original flame-starter and book-burner, eventually learned the Book of Ecclesiastes by heart and he desperately tried to hold onto it in his mind as they went to the rubble of the cities so that the victims could remember something worth remembering: The Bible.
-So that they could remember biblical Wisdom and take comfort in their sorrows.
+The fireman protagonist of Fahrenheit 451, the original flame-starter and book-burner, eventually learned the Book of Ecclesiastes by heart.
+He desperately tried to hold onto it in his mind as his group journeyed to the rubble of the cities, so that the victims there could remember something worth remembering: the Bible.
+He remembered so that they could remember biblical wisdom and take comfort in their sorrows.

-Here is the final quote, that Guy Montag tries to remember and finally pieces together, as he and the exiled Book People make their way back to the ruins of civilization to help in any way they can:
+Here is the final quote of the book, that Guy Montag finally pieces together, as he and the exiled Book People make their way back to the ruins of civilization to help in any way they can:

 “And on either side of the river was there a tree of life, which bare twelve manner of fruits, and yielded her fruit every month; And the leaves of the tree were for the healing of the nations.”